matrix-tool/defect/README.md

 - `U` has constant off-diagonal moduli

 Motivation behind considering **restricted defect** is the idea of generalised quantum measurement and associated Gram matrices.
 It turns out that Gram matrix can be expressed as a unitary and hermitian object with constant diagonal, so that the defect is applicable to it.
 Given a POVM with predefined geometrical structure - either `SIC-POVM` or `MUB`, one can ask if it is possible to extend corresponding objects so that a smooth family of quantum measurements exists.
-In many cases the answer is affirmative.

 ## implementation
 Defect can be calculated in many ways.
 Let `R` be a matrix of a special system of linear equations associated with matrix `U` [1].
 Here we present three possible implementations, appropriately named: